ESPRI-Mod/docs/mkdocs/docs/esgf/migration_centos_7.md

 ## Description

 This procedure describes how to migrate a ESGF node 4.0.4 from CentOS 6 to CentOS 7.
+It includes backups and how to restore them.

 Some definitions: